juanjoDiaz/serverless-plugin-warmup/README.md

 ```

 If setting `prewarm` to `true`, the deployment user used by the AWS CLI and the Serverless framework also needs permissions to invoke the warmer.

+### Lifecycle hooks

+WarmUp plugin uses 3 lifecycles hooks:

+* `warmup:addWamers:addWamers`: This is where the warmers are added to the service.
+It runs `after:package:initialize`.
+* `warmup:cleanupTempDir:cleanup`: This is where the warmers' temp folders are removed.
+It runs `after:package:createDeploymentArtifacts`.
+* `warmup:prewarm:start`: This is where the warmers are invoked.
+It runs `after:deploy:deploy` or when running the command `serverless warmup prewarm`.
+* `warmup:prewarm:end`: This is after the warmers are invoked.

 ## On the function side